aaronbloomfield/pdr/labs/lab06/index.md

 As you are going through the tutorial, if there is a Unix command that you do not know (or you once knew and have since forgotten), you can find out more information about that command by entering `man command` at the Unix prompt.
 This brings up the manual for that command, including all of the command-line parameters.

-A few thoughts to help you with your shell script.
-If you are unsure if something is working, you can always print out the value of the variable through the `echo` command.
-And you need not worry about the decimal precision of the average -- the result of using arithmetic expansion `$(( ... ))` with the sum over the number of runs is fine -- recall that the script has been modified to only print out an integer value (using arithmetic expansion `$(( ... ))` with floating point values will have issues).

 Your script should have comments (anything on a line after a '#' is a comment).
-Our solution was 10-15 lines, not counting comments.

 Below are a few notes to keep in mind when writing your shell script.
 Bash is a very powerful language, but it can be rather finicky and unforgiving with syntax.